apibrac/MinimalTransSim/README.md

 Platform for minimalist simulations of dynamic transportation systems in a city.
 Network, drivers and clients are modelled in the simplest way in order to draw mathematical properties inherent to the matching system functionment.

+Project developed in the partnership of SHANGHAI JIAO TONG UNIVERSITY, China, and the LITRANS lab of POLYTECHNIQUE MONTREAL, Canada.

 ## Intro

 The purpose of the tool is to model dynamic transportation systems (systems that involve a matching process between cars and passengers, making the car unavailable for other users).